LTUC/amman-dotnet-401d2/Lectures/Class01/README.md

 }
 ```

+1. The solo "throw" just hands it off up the call stack
+2. If no catch is found...it just moves its way down the callstack until it either hits the last point or finds a catch statment.

 ## **Setting Up a Debugger:**
 - Why do you need a debugger
 - How do you set up a debugger?